 According to a study in Harvard Business School’s article, “Blue Skies, Distractions Arise: How Weather Affects Productivity,” the amount of time it takes a team to complete a project during sunny days is markedly higher than on rainy days.

 If you think about it, it’s easy to see why.
 When you live somewhere that endures beastly cold snow-packed winters, or a lot of rain, the freedom of a bright day tapping at your office door is irresistible.
 It almost feels like an earned right to be out in it.

 So what do we do with this info?

 Seasons will arrive exactly on time and each one brings its particular flavor of mood, so we might as well go with it.
-Summertime, especially the month of August, is widely known as a vacation time.
+Summertime, especially the month of August, is widely known as vacation time.
 Most company cultures prepare for this.
 But what about taking advantage of this time in a really, well, productive way?
-So, if you know the next four months could show a slight decrease in focus and activity, how do you lean in to it and even make the most of it?
+So, if you know the next four months could show a slight decrease in focus and activity, how do you lean into it and even make the most of it?

 Do things differently.

 Productivity, energy levels, ambition—these qualities all naturally undulate.
 No one person or group of people can be on all the time.
 The most effective leaders know this, plan for it and even take advantage of it by shifting priorities, refocusing and trying new strategies.
 For example, if you can, plan to take on meatier, complex projects and new feature builds in the winter months when you also have critical mass in the office.
 When scheduling product deliveries, shoot for end dates that hit late spring, before shifting into a more summery state of production.